My washing machine timer, that is.

-As Qat and the other felidae observed (sometimes from on top of the machine), I extracted the timer using a very nice socket screwdriver from the set my dad gave us last weekend.
+As Qat and the other felidae observed (sometimes from on top of the machine), I extracted the timer using a socket screwdriver from a set I was given last weekend.
 Nice hand tools are a joy to work with, and these are very nice indeed.
 Professional quality stuff.

-And then upstairs we came to do troubleshooting on the timer.
+And then upstairs I came, to do troubleshooting on the timer.
 A quick Internet search didn't turn up anything obvious on the outside, so I snapped the case open.

 Bottom line is that I need a new timer.
 While I'm at it, might as well pick up a new set of lid screws and washers.
 The deceased unit is in a plastic bag, tied to the strap of my purse, to remind me to swing by an appliance parts store tomorrow after work.

 I'm just hoping that my cat Walter (who loves chewing on plastic bags) will take the night off...